updated February 2022

 Customised homologous (hyper)immune serum can also be prepared and administered.
-Serum is obtained from healthy cats or from groups of animals that have recovered from a disease, whereas hyperimmune serum comes from animals that had been repeatedly vaccinated.
-The antibody content and hence the duration of protection of such sera are unknown.
+Immune serum is obtained from healthy cats or from groups of animals that have recovered from a disease, whereas hyperimmune serum comes from animals that had been repeatedly vaccinated.
+The antibody content, and hence the duration of protection, of such sera are unknown.

 Feline immune sera can be prepared in veterinary practice, but the blood donors must be screened for insidious infections (e.g. FIV, FeLV, Bartonella infection, haemoplasmas).
 The blood type of donor and recipient should match.
 The minimum amount required for protection is unknown, but the dose recommended for recipient cats is 2 to 4 ml of serum per kilogram body weight.
 Attention must be paid to sterility during collection, storage and administration.
 Jugular vein puncture is preferred, and the area over the jugular vein should be shaved and disinfected.
 Blood should be collected (at least twice the volume of serum required) into sterile tubes without additives and allowed to clot.
 Serum is then removed and can be stored at -20° C in single dose aliquots, as IgG is very stable, and can be kept for up to a year if frozen promptly after collection (Levy and Crawford, 2000).
 Usually, sera are given subcutaneously, but intraperitoneal injection might be more feasible in kittens.
 If an immediate effect is needed, intravenous administration of plasma (instead of serum) should be used (Greene and Schultz, 2005).
 For further details see the “ABCD Guidelines for minimizing risks of infectious iatrogenic complications after blood transfusion in cats” and Pennisi et al. (2015).

-Vaccination schedules used and recommended for privately owned cats are appropriate for most breeding catteries.
-Queens not up-to-date on vaccinations may receive booster vaccines injections prior to breeding, to maximize delivery of MDA to kittens (Lawler and Evans, 1997; EBM grade I).
-As a consequence, the kittens from such queens may need an extra primary vaccination at 16 to 20 weeks, because of a longer persistence of MDAs.
+The vaccination schedules used and recommended for privately owned cats are appropriate for most breeding catteries.
+Queens not up-to-date with vaccinations can receive booster vaccine injections prior to breeding, to maximize delivery of MDA to kittens (Lawler and Evans, 1997).
+As a consequence, kittens from such queens might need an extra primary vaccination at 16 to 20 weeks, because of a longer persistence of MDAs.
 As stated before, vaccination of pregnant queens should be avoided.